NOTE: See Financial Systems Access Addendum 04/18/2022. A full review of this policy is currently being made.

 - These individuals are generally not allowed access to the PCard settlement system.

 - Affiliated hospital employees may be granted access to Harvard’s financial systems in limited situations.
-See the Appendix A of this policy for more information.
+See the Financial Systems Access Addendum of this policy for more information.

 - Non-Harvard Medical School tubs should note that HMS has done extensive work in the area of establishing procedures for granting systems access to its affiliates.
 HMS has developed standard forms and agreements that must be signed by the affiliated hospital employees prior to granting financial-systems access.
 These forms might serve as a model for other tubs with non-Harvard employees requiring financial-systems access.